aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You think it’s a secret, but they know.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Sat Jan  4 05:07:59 2025
+Last update: Sun Jan  5 05:08:06 2025

 ### Let's play! 🎮